-It is recommended that captains are selected for each varsity team.
+Captain selection at the Upper School level is at the coaches' discretion.
 This is an important office and selection should not be taken lightly.
-Coaches will lead the selection, but players can be involved in a secret ballot.
-Two to four captains should be selected, and the nominees should be upperclassmen.
-Captains should be selected just prior to the upcoming season and not at the end of a season for the next year.
-Varsity teams who want to have leaders for the off-season can appoint unofficial "off season captains" to lead off-season workouts, but formal captains will be selected in the weeks preceding the season.
+Varsity teams who want to have leaders for the offseason can appoint unofficial "off season captains" to lead off-season workouts, but formal captains will be selected in the weeks preceding the season.

-- At the Junior Varsity level: captains are optional. - At the Middle School level: honorary weekly or game day captains is policy.
+• At the Middle School level: honorary weekly or game day captains is policy.